esp-rs/std-training/book/src/04_4_interrupts.md

 3. Install a generic GPIO interrupt handler with [`unsafe extern "C" fn gpio_install_isr_service`](https://esp-rs.github.io/esp-idf-sys/esp_idf_sys/fn.gpio_install_isr_service.html).
 This function takes `ESP_INTR_FLAG_IRAM` as argument.

-4. Create a `static mut` that holds the state of the queue.
+4. Create a `static mut` that holds the queue handle we are going to get from `xQueueGenericCreate`.
+This is a number that uniquely identifies one particular queue, as opposed to any of the other queues in our program.
+The queue storage itself if managed by the Operating System.

 ```rust
 static mut EVENT_QUEUE: Option<QueueHandle_t> = None;